narfindustries/http-garden/README.md

   - Timeline:
     - November 3, 2023: Reported via email.
     - January 31, 2024: Remains unfixed.
-13. OLS, when acting as a proxy, forwards requests containing both Content-Length and Transfer-Encoding headers if the Transfer-Encoding header value is prefixed with a comma.
+13. OLS, when acting as a proxy, forwards requests containing both `Content-Length` and `Transfer-Encoding` headers if the `Transfer-Encoding` value is prefixed with a comma.
   - Use case: Request smuggling
   - Requirements: A backend server that treats `,chunked` as equivalent to `chunked`, and prioritizes `Transfer-Encoding` over `Content-Length`.
 These behaviors are allowed by the standards.
   - Risk: High.
 This allows request smuggling to standards-compliant servers.